DBKorn/Projects/README.md

 # projects
-These are my projects.
-Follow the links in the README file to see my work
+This is a directory of my projects.
+Follow the links below to see my work
 1) My implementation of Minesweeper: https://github.com/DBKorn/minesweeper
 2) My implementation of the NYT game Spelling Bee: https://github.com/DBKorn/spellingbee
 3) A simulation of a distributed system using the master-slave architecture: https://github.com/DBKorn/DistributedSystemSimulation